bruk19/Capstone-project/README.md

 ## Getting Started

-**Just clone the project by runing the `github.com:bruk19/Capstone-project.git` command in your command line, cd Portfolio, open with live server and you are done.**
+**Just clone the project by runing the `github.com:bruk19/Capstone-project.git` command in your command line, Capstone-project, open with live server and you are done.**

 ## Author